Turkesterone: Benefits, Side Effects & Results

 Turkesterone Studies

-Research on turkesterone was first conducted by Russian scientists in 1978, analysing its effects on protein synthesis in mouse liver.
+Research on turkesterone was first conducted by Russian scientists in 1978, analyzing its effects on protein synthesis in mouse liver.
 They concluded that the insect hormone may have potential physiological benefits (2).

-A further study in 2000, conducted by Syrov, V. N., compared the anabolic effects of various phytoecdysteroids and steranabols in male rodents (including ecdysterone, turkesterone, and nerobol).
-Nerobol is another name for methandrostenolone, otherwise known as dianabol.
+Dr. Syrov, V. N., conducted a further study in 2000 that compared the anabolic effects of various phytoecdysteroids and steranabols in male rodents, including ecdysterone, turkesterone, and Nerobol.
+Nerobol is another name for methandrostenolone, otherwise known as Dianabol.

-Ecdysterone also increased weight gain substantially, albeit less than dianabol and tukesterone.
+Ecdysterone also increased weight gain substantially, albeit less than Dianabol and turkesterone.

-The only group where dianabol outperformed turkesterone was castrated rats, which makes sense considering turkesterone is an estrogen receptor beta agonist.
-Thus, the castrated group was deficient in estrogen and therefore had less potential for growth compared to dianabol, which increases testosterone and estrogen levels.
+Castrated rats were the only group where Dianabol outperformed turkesterone, which makes sense given that turkesterone is an estrogen receptor beta agonist.
+Thus, the castrated group was deficient in estrogen and therefore had less potential for growth compared to Dianabol, which increases testosterone and estrogen levels.

 The results from this study are remarkable when you consider that a notable portion of weight gain from dianabol will also be water retention due to aromatization.
 In contrast, turkesterone will promote lean muscle gains via the inhibition of estrogen.
 This study also indicates that turkesterone may be notably more anabolic than ecdysterone.

-However, it is important to note that this study only used rodent models; therefore, these impressive results are not guaranteed to correlate in humans.
+However, it’s crucial to remember that this study only used rodent models, so there’s no guarantee that these impressive results will translate to humans.
 This is what we have observed thus far.

 First Human Ecdysterone Study Disappoints